- Professor, National Institute of Education

 - Head, Learning Sciences and Technologies Academic Group (2002 to 2008)

 - Assistant Professor, National Institute of Education (1999 to 2001)

 - Systems Analyst, Systems and Computer Organisation (1986 to 1992)

 - Computer-Assisted Instruction Coordinator, Ministry of Defence (1986 to 1987)

-Prof David Hung is currently Associate Dean of OER.
+Prof David Hung is currently Dean, Education Research of OER.
 He is a Professor at the National Institute of Education with teaching and research interests in learning, in particular, social cultural orientations to cognition and communities of practice.
 He is also Head of eduLab at OER, an initiative designed to surface and spread ground-up ICT-based pedagogical innovations.
 He was the former Head of Educational Research Administration and Communication, OER.
 He is currently a contributing editor of Educational Technology.

 Prof Hung has conducted research in Learning and Instructional Technologies, Constructivism and Social Constructivism, Learning in Communities of Practice, etc., in recent years.

 In 2004, he initiated the set-up of the Learning Sciences Laboratory to focus research on ICT infusion in student-centred learning.